Schenectady Armory

 The Schenectady Armory is located on Washington Avenue in the city of the same name in the U.S. state of New York.
 It is a brown brick building dating to 1936.

 New York's state architect at that time, William Haugaard, used the Art Deco architectural style for the exterior of the building and the Tudorbethan mode for the interior.
 The armory remains virtually intact today.
 It was home to two units of the New York Army National Guard until it was closed in 2008.
 In 1995 it was listed on the National Register of Historic Places.

+It is currently operating as the Armory Studios NY soundstage and entertainment complex.

 Building

 The armory is on a one-way extension of Washington Avenue just north of its interchange with Interstate 890 and just south of Schenectady County Community College's Elston Hall opposite, the former Hotel Van Curler.
 To its east is Fuller Street and some industrial buildings.

 Exterior

 It is on a 1.9 acre lot with one other building, a modern garage not considered a contributing resource to the Register listing.
 The armory itself is a T-shaped building of brick on a steel frame structural system.
 The main block is three and a half stories in height with slightly asymmetrical two-story side wings.
 It has a projecting entrance pavilion on the west (front) elevation, with a segmented arch over its sally port, filled with two heavy oak doors with medieval-inspired hardware.
 The facade is otherwise embellished with details representing both the Art Deco and Tudorbethan styles.

 Projecting perpendicularly to the main administration building on the east is the drill shed, a gable-roofed wing with its windows spaced by buttresses with stone caps.
 The brick-faced concrete block garage is to the southeast.